Kim Fuller: Career

 Kim Fuller has been writing for television for over 40 years but is largely known for writing the television and film aspects of Simon Fuller's artists.
-Fuller has written for a number of successful television comedy programs including Not The Nine O'Clock News, on which he first met Mel Smith; Carrott's Lib, starring Jasper Carrott; The Lenny Henry Show; Spitting Image; and Red Dwarf.
+Fuller has written for a number of successful television comedy programmes including Not The Nine O'Clock News, on which he first met Mel Smith; Carrott's Lib, starring Jasper Carrott; The Lenny Henry Show; Spitting Image; and Red Dwarf.
 Fuller was also writer and producer of The Complete Guide To Relationships, Miami 7 and L.A.
-7, the latter two of which followed the adventures of chart-topping band S Club 7.
+7, the latter two of which followed the adventures of chart-topping group S Club 7.
 LA 7 was the highest rated children's show in the UK, achieving a worldwide audience of over 90 million.
 Fuller has also worked on the BBC Radio Four comedy series The Castle.

-Fuller spent some time in the United States writing on network comedy shows such as The Tracey Ullman Show and Tracey Takes On....
+Fuller spent some time in the United States writing on network comedy shows includinng The Tracey Ullman Show and Tracey Takes On....

 Feature film credits to date include Lenny Live and Unleashed, starring Lenny Henry, and Spice World, starring pop group The Spice Girls.